 H-1B Visa Network Engineering Manager Jobs

-Network Engineering Manager roles qualify as H-1B specialty occupations under the computer and information systems manager SOC code.
+Network Engineering Manager roles qualify as H-1B visa specialty occupations under the computer and information systems manager SOC code.
 Employers filing for this title must certify a prevailing wage through DOL and file Form I-129 with USCIS.
 Large technology, telecommunications, and financial services firms sponsor this role most consistently.

-See All Network Engineering Manager JobsOverview
+Find H-1B Visa Network Engineering Manager JobsOverview

-Showing 5 of 140+ Network Engineering Manager jobs
+Showing 5 of 153+ Network Engineering Manager jobs

-See all 140+ Network Engineering Manager jobs
+See all 153+ Network Engineering Manager Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Network Engineering Manager roles.